calchen01/MovieRecommendationWebApp/README.md

 # MovieRecommendationWebApp
-Please follow the below instruction to run this project.
+Please follow the instructions below to run this project:

 1. Extract the zip file (NodeApp.zip)

 2. Open a new terminal window

-3. Type the following commands
+3. Type the following commands:

-cd NodeApp
+3.1. cd NodeApp

-npm install
+3.2. npm install

-node app
+3.3. node app

 The second command will install all the packages used in this project.